-June 1985: BGEA used satellite technology to broadcast meetings in Sheffield, England to 51 locations in Great Britain.
+June 1985: BGEA uses satellite technology to broadcast meetings in Sheffield, England, to 51 locations in Great Britain.

 September 1988: Billy Graham Training Center in Asheville, N.C., launches first programs, held in what is now Chatlos Memorial Chapel.

-March 1989: Franklin Graham held his first festival in Juneau, Alaska, followed through the years by more than 160 festivals worldwide.
+March 1989: Franklin Graham holds his first Festival in Juneau, Alaska, followed through the years by more than 180 Festivals worldwide.

-June 1989: BGEA used satellite technology to broadcast meetings from London, England to 250 locations in the United Kingdom.
+June 1989: BGEA uses satellite technology to broadcast meetings from London, England, to 250 locations in the United Kingdom.

-November 1991: BGEA used satellite technology and video to transmit meetings from Buenos Aires, Argentina, to 20 Spanish-speaking countries.
+November 1991: BGEA uses satellite technology and video to transmit meetings from Buenos Aires, Argentina, to 20 Spanish-speaking countries.